Wat Phra Mahathat: Architecture

 The principal stupa, Phra Borommathat Chedi, is a bell-shaped stupa built in the early-13th century.
-The stupa is believed to contain the relics of Gautama Buddha, which marks it as one of the most important sites of Theravada Buddhism.
+The stupa is believed to contain relics of the Buddha, and is a major site of pilgrimage in Thai Theravada Buddhism.
 The temple complex is built in a rectangular plan over 5.14 hectares and is enclosed by brick walls.
 There are four gates for access to the temple.
 The temple is divided into two zones similar to traditional Buddhist temples: the Buddha-avasa, the sacred area for religious activities and the Sangha-avasa, the residential area for the monks.